derogba/SentiaAzureAssessment/README.md

 <span style="color:blue">CosmosDB</span> RPO and recovery time objective (RTO) for Cosmos DB provide trade-offs between availability, data durability, and throughput.
 Cosmos DB provides a minimum RTO of 0 for a relaxed consistency level with multi-master or an RPO of 0 for strong consistency with single-master.

 <span style="color:blue">Storage.</span> RA-GRS storage provides durable storage, but it's important to understand what can happen during an outage:

 * If a storage outage occurs, there will be a period of time when you don't have write-access to the data.
 You can still read from the secondary endpoint during the outage.
 * If a regional outage or disaster affects the primary location and the data there cannot be recovered, the Azure Storage team may decide to perform a geo-failover to the secondary region.
 * Data replication to the secondary region is performed asynchronously.
 Therefore, if a geo-failover is performed, some data loss is possible if the data can't be recovered from the primary region.
 * Transient failures, such as a network outage, will not trigger a storage failover.
 Design your application to be resilient to transient failures.
-Mitigation options include: o	Read from the secondary region. o	Temporarily switch to another storage account for new write operations (for example, to queue messages). o	Copy data from the secondary region to another storage account. o	Provide reduced functionality until the system fails back.
+Mitigation options include:

+    * Read from the secondary region.
+    * Temporarily switch to another storage account for new write operations (for example, to queue messages).
+    * Copy data from the secondary region to another storage account.
+    * Provide reduced functionality until the system fails back.

-Manageability
+## Manageability
 If the primary database fails, perform a manual failover to the secondary database.
 The secondary database remains read-only until you fail over.

-DevOps
+## DevOps
 This architecture follows the multi region deployment recommendation, described in the DevOps section of the Azure Well Architected Framework.
 This architecture builds on the one shown in Improve scalability in a web application, see DevOps considerations section.

-Monitoring
+## Monitoring
 A recommended practice is adding Application Insights to your code during development using the Application Insights SDKs and customizing per application.
 These open-source SDKs are available for most application frameworks.
 To enrich and control the data you collect, incorporate the use of the SDKs both for testing and production deployments into your development process.
 Like Application Insights, Log Analytics provides tools for analyzing data across sources, creating complex queries, and sending proactive alerts on specified conditions.
 You can also view telemetry in the Azure portal.
 Log Analytics adds value to existing monitoring services such as Azure Monitor and can also monitor on-premises environments.
 Both Application Insights and Log Analytics use Azure Log Analytics Query Language.
 You can also use cross-resource queries to analyze the telemetry gathered by Application Insights and Log Analytics in a single query.